Fort Worth Child Sexual Abuse Attorney

 - Disability, and more.

 Valuing damages in these types of cases can be challenging.
 This is because, apart from medical bills and other easily-identifiable costs, the injuries stemming from child molestation are quite intimate and personal.
 They’re subjective.
 So, they’re also highly contested.
-That’s why our team will bring in experts to help us back our demands for compensation.
-We’ll turn to medical professionals, mental health experts, child sex abuse experts, vocational rehabilitation professionals, and anyone else who might be able to explain how the abuse will likely affect and shape your child’s life.
-We’ll use this information to leverage as much money as we can for your family.
+That’s why Jason Stephens will bring in experts to help him back his demands for compensation.
+He’ll turn to medical professionals, mental health experts, child sex abuse experts, vocational rehabilitation professionals, and anyone else who might be able to explain how the abuse will likely affect and shape your child’s life.
+He’ll use this information to leverage as much money as he can for your family.

 There Are Time Limits For Filing a Civil Child Molestation Lawsuit in Texas